Allen-Tildesley/examples/GUIDE.md

 See the file `verlet_list_module.f90` for details.

 ## Initial Configuration
-Simulation runs require a starting configuration which can usually be prepared using the `initialize` program (built, by the default SConstruct file, in `build_initialize/`).
+Simulation runs for bulk liquids require a starting configuration which can usually be prepared using the `initialize` program (built, by the default SConstruct file, in `build_initialize/`).
 The default parameters produce an FCC configuration of 256 atoms at reduced density &rho;=0.75, writing out just the positions (for an MC program) to a file `cnf.inp`.